InboundResearch/build.pl/README.md

 Each of these development components can be broken down in great detail, but IDEs and build tools like Apache Maven or Apache Ant (with Ivy) dominate the landscape of these operations, along with fundamental tools like Git and Jenkins.

-So imagine my surprise, developing in C++ in a long-term project running on RedHat 7, to find that the old standby "make" is still the standard, and to realize that this comes up very short.
+So imagine my surprise, returning to developing in C++ in a long-term project running on RedHat 7, to find that the old standby "make" is still the standard, and to realize that this comes up very short.

 ## requirements
 What I need is to be able to start a project and go: